d4software/tweetthis/README.md

 ## Turn any `div` into a tweetable quote

-A javascript snippet which turns any `div` with the class `tweetthis` into a tweetable quote.
+A javascript snippet which turns any `div` with the class `tweetthis` into a tweetable quote - complete with a link back to the source page.

 ### Prerequisites